Pierre

 The old village of La Turbie

-The centre of La Turbie is often bypassed by tourists although it is quite an interesting village to visit.
+Tourists often bypass the centre of La Turbie, although it is quite an attractive village to visit.

 You can enter it through several streets.
 I advise you to go through one of the three gates cut into the medieval wall:

-• there is also a fourth gate, the Portail Sud, at the intersection of the Place de l’Eglise and Rue Capouane, which leads to the cemetery.
+- A fourth gate, the Portail Sud, is also at the Place de l’Eglise and Rue Capouane intersection, which leads to the cemetery.

-Take a stroll through the maze of small cobbled streets of the medieval village.
+Stroll through the maze of tiny cobbled streets of the medieval village.
 You will discover beautiful stone houses with flowers, arched passageways, and refreshing little fountains, not forgetting the exotic plants and bougainvillaeas that remind us that we are indeed on the French Riviera.

-On the small Place Saint-Jean, discover the beautiful classical façade of the chapel of the white penitents or chapel Saint-Jean-Baptiste (18th century).
+Discover the beautiful classical façade of the Chapel of the white penitents or Chapel Saint-Jean-Baptiste (18th century) on the small Place Saint-Jean.

 The church of Saint-Michel